dlotterman/inap_demo_platform/README.md

 ## License and Support

-Any software, configuration or documentation in this repository is community con tributed and is not associated or support any any organization.
+Any software, configuration detail or documentation in this repository is community contributed and is not associated or supported by any organization or individual.

 See the [LICENSE](LICENSE.md) file for license rights and limitations (Unlicense).